franco-rey/521-Final-Project/Coordination and Plan.md

 This is so that we're hopefully all on the same page

+## Final Push Gameplan
+    - Outline your markdown cells for the final report in `group report -OUTLINE FOR WRITING.ipynb`
+    - avoid editing the main group report directly until we are combining work in the final report
+    - Get everything you can ready for your model in the meantime, we are only working with continuous variables
+        - e.g. pipelines, numerical preprocessing required for your model, hyperparameter tuners if needed, helper functions to plot centroids
+        - cont. selecting proper scores/metrics, writing why they are theorectically good choices
+    - We are using the features discussed in the white paper minus accruals so only continuous numeric features
+    - You should be able to prepare a decent amount of this even without the prepared data quite finalized just yet

 Looking at the pdf for the paper we said we were going to replicate

 ## Problem we are addressing